Two years after Tokyo, Simone Biles is coming back from 'the twisties.' Not every gymnast does

 Biles returned to win bronze on balance beam while doing a slightly altered routine that removed any twisting elements.
 It was her seventh Olympic medal, and she called the triumph sweet while also admitting the twisties hadn't really disappeared.
 She and coach Cecile Landi had just found a way to work around them.

-That won't be an option on Saturday when Biles competes for the first time since Tokyo in the U.S. Classic in suburban Chicago.
-The 26-year-old Biles is on the start list for all four events, including uneven bars, which she acknowledged on her Instagram stories feed this week has been the most difficult discipline to return to "both mentally and physically" because the routines are essentially 45 seconds of uninterrupted flipping, floating and twisting from bar to bar.
+That won't be an option on Saturday when Biles competes for the first time since Tokyo in the U.S. Classic in the Chicago suburbs.
+As of Thursday, the 26-year-old Biles is scheduled to do all four events, including uneven bars, which she acknowledged on her Instagram stories feed this week has been the most difficult discipline to return to "both mentally and physically" because the routines are essentially 45 seconds of uninterrupted flipping, floating and twisting from bar to bar.

 Not everyone does.